 The procurement of EMUs, or trainsets, from Stadler consists of a Base Order of 96 railcars, plus an Option Order of an additional 37 railcars, for a total of 133 railcars.
-These two orders will be combined and delivered as 19 seven-car Trainsets.
+The cars from these two orders will be combined and delivered as 19 seven-car Trainsets.
 The Base Order is funded from PCEP, and Option Order funded by a Transit and Intercity Rail Capital Program (TIRCP) grant.
+One more Option for additional cars is available.